 This is not so easily the case with our minds.
-The causes of mental illness don’t show up on an X-ray, and they can’t be seen through the lens of a microscope.
+The causes of mental illness do not show up on an X-ray and they can not be seen through the lens of a microscope.

 Today, we have an understanding of these problems that puts our previous misconceptions into hard perspective.
 However, this frontier still needs much attention and exploration.